Team-Nando/Tutorial-DERHostingCapacity-3-VoltWatt_LV/README.md

 2. To continue familiarising with **advanced tools** useful to run distribution network studies involving DERs.
 You will continue using [OpenDSS](https://www.epri.com/pages/sa/opendss) via the [dss_python](https://github.com/dss-extensions/dss_python) module.
 And, to guide you, all will be done using a notebook on [Jupyter Notebook](https://jupyter.org/).

 ### Pre-Requisites for Part 3
-- You should have completed [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).
+- You should have completed [Part 2](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV).
 - For this part you just need Python (Anaconda) and the dss_python module.
 OpenDSS was only needed in Part 0 for demonstration purposes.

 ## Run Part 3